The difference between growth and scaling and why it matters

 However, this becomes much more difficult to manage after you travel abroad.
 New team members don't have the same closeness with you and are less able to absorb the spirit and values of the existing group.

 Scaleups must thus consider their personnel onboarding approach very carefully.
-Now is the best time to communicate the company's mission, instill its fundamental values, and ensure that new personnel are a perfect match.
+Now is the best time to communicate the company’s mission, instil its fundamental values, and ensure that new personnel are a perfect match.

 This should serve as a guiding principle for all firms, but it's imperative during the difficult scaleup era of adolescence.
 Managers and HR teams must be able to trust that their team members are conducting business properly because they suddenly have much less visibility over them.

-Since there are now so many new employees to train, it is more difficult than ever for team members to seek assistance from management and human resources.
-And again, it's possible they are operating in different countries.
+Since there are now so many new employees to train, it is more complicated than ever for team members to seek assistance from management and human resources.
+And again, they may be operating in different countries.

 How to scale a company

 It is difficult to provide the recipe for exponential business expansion.
-Nevertheless, there are helpful pieces of advice for people searching for hints and pointers.
+Nevertheless, there is helpful advice for people searching for hints and pointers.

 Scale brings in a wave of fresh talent, which is fantastic!
 However, most startup executives spend years meticulously establishing a solid business culture, so you must be careful not to let it go.

 Core values may be obscured or lost while scaling.
-Reaffirming your commitment to those principles will help you draw in the finest personnel, get the most excellent technology for handling and analyzing your financial data, and specify precisely how to continue scaling.
+Reaffirming your commitment to those principles will help you draw in the finest personnel, get superior technology for handling and analyzing your financial data, and specify precisely how to continue scaling.

 If you want to take your business to the next level, you'll have to stop wasting time on trivia.
 Executives have to shift their focus from trying to save every penny to start thinking about the company as a whole.